simgrid/simgrid/examples/s4u/README.rst

 page.
 Most of them only demonstrate one single feature, with some larger examplars listed below.

-Each of these examples can be found in a subdirectory under examples/s4u in the archive.
-It contains the source code (also listed from this page), and the so-called tesh file containing how to call the binary obtained by compiling this example and also the expected output.
+The C++ examples can be found under examples/s4u while python examples are in examples/python.
+Each such directory contains the source code (also listed from this page), and the so-called tesh file containing how to call the binary obtained by compiling this example and also the expected output.
 Tesh files are used to turn each of our examples into an